-Holden, 44, will be sworn in as the 90th president of the entity that oversees California’s 249,000 licensed lawyers – the largest lawyer regulatory body in the United States with a $150 million budget – at the State Bar’s Annual Meeting in September in San Diego.
+Holden, 44, will be sworn in as the 90th president of the entity that oversees California’s 249,000 licensed lawyers – the largest state bar in the country with a $150 million budget – at the State Bar’s Annual Meeting in September in San Diego.

 Also elected Friday and assuming office in September: Heather Linn Rosing, 42, of Klinedinst PC in San Diego, as vice president; and Michael Colantuono, 42, of Colantuono, Highsmith & Whatley, PC of Penn Valley, as treasurer.

 Holden currently serves as vice president and ran unopposed in the Board of Trustees election.
 He is a partner in the Los Angeles office of Lewis Brisbois Bisgaard & Smith LLP and is co-chairman of the firm's commercial litigation practice.